 Crown Works is located in Longton, Stoke on Trent.
 It used to be a pottery belonging to the Tams Group but now sits empty and disused.

 John Tams was born in 1837 in Longton, Stoke on Trent.
 He was apprenticed into the pottery trade and eventually went into partnership with William Lowe in 1865.
 The company was set up as Tams & Lowe and worked out of St. Gregory's Pottery in the High Street of Longton.
-It was short lived as in 1873 they dissolved the partnership and when they separate ways.
+It was short lived as in 1873 they dissolved the partnership and when their separate ways.
 John bought Crown Works in Longton and specialised in manufacturing imperial measuring ware including mugs and other items for use in hotels and public houses.
 Glass was becoming more popular in pubs and strict government regulations meant he had to change produce, developing more ornamental items as well as plain earthenware.

 John Tams had a successful business and he ran it until he retired in 1918 and died a year later.